globosco/A-modified-SOSD-platform-for-benchmarking-Branchy-vs-Branch-free-search-algorithms/README.md

 We added some search routines to the ones provided by the platform.
 In particular, we provide the following methods.

 1) Uniform Binary,
 1) Uniform and Standard k-ary Search
 1) Search layouts other than sorted, i.e. Eytzinger Layout

+We also limited the execution on only three Learned Indexes, i.e., RMI, PGM-Index and RS.
-We provide also the scripts to execute allo of them on datasets linked in the dedicated Section.
+Finally, we provide the scripts to execute all of them on datasets linked in the dedicated Section.

 ## Dependencies